solspace/ee-freeform/documentation/crm-api-salesforce.md

 ## Setup Instructions <a href="#setup" id="setup" class="docs-anchor">#</a>

-1. Purchase & Install Freeform Salesforce Lead API plugin:
-	* Purchase and download Salesforce Lead API plugin from the [Freeform Marketplace](https://solspace.com/craft/freeform/marketplace/crm)
-	* Install Salesforce Lead API plugin:
-		1. Unzip the download package and copy the *freeformsalesforcelead* folder to your Craft sites **/craft/plugins/** directory.
-		2. Go to the **Settings > Plugins** page and click **Install** for the *Freeform Salesforce Lead* plugin.
-2. Prepare Salesforce's end for Integration:
+1. Prepare Salesforce's end for Integration:
 	* Open another browser tab and go to [Salesforce website](https://login.salesforce.com) and log into your account.
 	* On the left navigation menu, click on **Apps**, then click **App Manager**.
 	* At the top right corner of the page, click the **New Connected App** button.